arefins-Lab/Enterprise-Multi-Subnet-Lab-with-Dual-pfSense-DHCP-Failover-AD-DS/README.md

-# Enterprise Multi‑Subnet Lab with Dual pfSense, DHCP Failover, and Active Directory Domain Services
+# Enterprise Multi‑Subnet Infrastructure with Dual pfSense, DHCP Failover & Active Directory Services

-This project demonstrates a complete enterprise‑grade multi‑subnet network architecture using dual pfSense routers, Windows Server‑based DHCP Failover, and Active Directory Domain Services (AD DS).
+This project demonstrates a complete, enterprise-grade multi-subnet network architecture using dual pfSense routers, Windows Server-based DHCP Failover, and Active Directory Domain Services (AD DS).
 The goal is to simulate a realistic production environment with routing, redundancy, centralized authentication, and automated network services — all running inside a fully isolated virtual lab.

 ## Objectives